ijoshi90/Jenkins/README.md

 # Shell
-Sample Shell Scripts to work with Jenkins
+Sample Shell Scripts to work with Jenkins and Docker